sts10/same/README.markdown

 When user sets `thoroughness` to...

-- 1, the program compares given directories by checking file names (not paths).
+- 1, the program compares given directories by checking **file names** (not paths).
-- 2 by checking file _paths_ relative to inputted directories.
+- 2 by checking file **paths** relative to inputted directories.
-- 3 by checking the sizes of all files, as well as file paths relative to inputted directories.
+- 3 by checking the **sizes** of all files, as well as file paths relative to inputted directories.
-- 4 by checking relative paths, file sizes, and hashes of every file in inputted directories, recursively.
-This takes a bit longer.
+- 4 by checking relative paths, file sizes, and **hashes of every file** in all of the inputted directories, recursively.

+Generally a higher level of thoroughness will take more time to run, with `4` being the slowest.

 (Note for Rust developers: If you have an idea of how to use file modified times for a check, make an issue!)